ifzalkola/festi-quiz-play/README.md

 ## 🎮 How to Use

 ### For Quiz Hosts:
-1. Login → Create Room → Add Questions → Publish Room
+1. Login → Create Battle → Add Questions → Publish Battle
-2. Share room code with players
+2. Share battle code with players
 3. Start quiz and publish questions one by one
 4. View live answers and scores

 ### For Players:
-1. Login → Join Room → Enter room code
+1. Login → Join Battle → Enter Battle code
 2. Wait in lobby for quiz to start
 3. Answer questions as they appear
 4. View final results and rankings